xhad/gatewayd/doc/API.md

 ## Sending Funds From Hot Wallet To Cold Wallet ##
 __`POST /v1/wallets/cold/refund`__

+If a hot wallet is potentially compromised, send the remaining funds back to the cold wallet.

 ## Starting Worker Processes ##
 __`POST /v1/start`__

+Start one or more gateway processes, including but not limited to "deposits", "outgoing", "incoming", "withdrawals", "callbacks", etc.

 ## Listing Current Processes ##
 __`GET /v1/processes`__

+List information about the currently-running gateway daemon processes.

     [ { pid: 26269,
         name: 'ripplerest',